Changfeng1992/AG-conference-2025/README.md

 Abstract: Moduli spaces of sheaves on surfaces play an important role in algebraic geometry, yet many natural questions about them remain open.
 Motivated by stabilization phenomena for moduli spaces of torsion free sheaves, we explore the behavior of the moduli space of one-dimensional sheaves supported on sufficiently positive divisors on a surface.
 In this talk, I will report recent progress on the Betti and Picard numbers of such moduli spaces, along with unexpected examples of reducible moduli spaces that arise for certain surfaces of general type.
 This talk is based on joint work arXiv:2406.10004 with Weite Pi, Junliang Shen, and Fei Si, and arXiv:2503.06153 with Fei Si.

+                         Pointed Shafarevich conjecture for primitive symplectic varieties

+                                     Haitao Zou(Bielefeld)

+Abstract: The Shafarevich conjecture predicts that families of varieties over number fields with “good reduction” outside finitely many places are severely restricted—in classical cases like curves or polarized abelian varieties, only finitely many isomorphism classes occur.
+In this talk, I will present a geometric Shafarevich conjecture for primitive symplectic varieties in characteristic zero.
+This version fixes a base point (a fiber over a marked point on a curve) and asks for finiteness of families of primitive symplectic varieties (PSVs) whose fiber at the marked point is isomorphic to a given PSV.
+I will sketch new results toward this conjecture under natural hypotheses.
+This is joint work with Lie Fu, Zhiyuan Li, and Teppei Takamatsu.